MeechaelA/InternationalStandardAtmosphere/README.md

 Following the manual, relationships of the atmosphere are based on base temperatures, and base densities.
 These two values allow the calculation of base pressure.
 These base characteristics are accompanied by a lapse rate, which characterizes the change in temperature over a range of altitudes.
 The lapse rate allows variable temperatures, pressures, and densities to be calculated according to altitude.

 ## Verification
 Verification of the model was completed by manually extracting the data from the manual, for temperature and density.
-These two values were used to calculate pressures, following the approach in the manual, as manually the temperature and density columns took quite a long time.
+These two values were used to calculate pressures, following the approach in the manual.
+This was done as manually tabulating the altitude, temperature, and density columns took quite a long time.
 Below, you will find this models calculation comparison to the ISA geometric altitude tabulated temperature, density, and pressure (recalculated from temperature and density).

 <img src="docs/images/ISA_Analysis.png" alt="ISA Comparison" width="500"/>